yangbin-xd/LAE/README.md

 preprocess.py is to transfer the mat file to npy file
 process.py is to process CSI and label
 cgan.py is the benchmark of CGAN
+unet.py is the benchmark of UNet
 dnn.py & lstm.py is the benchmark of DNN + LSTM
 cnn.py contains LS, ChannelNet and radio map
+ablation.py is the ablation study
+sample.py is the trajectory generalization
 fig1.py is the code to plot Fig. 9 in the paper
 fig2.py is the code to plot Fig. x in the paper
 fig3.py is the code to plot Fig. 10 in the paper